A let-to-buy mortgage helps homeowners move into a new property while keeping their current home as a rental investment.

 Where can I find a let-to-buy mortgage broker near me?You can use Connect Experts’ UK-wide broker finder to locate an FCA-authorised mortgage broker experienced in let-to-buy.
 Filter by location, language, and expertise to find the right adviser for your situation.

-“Hi, I’m Liz Syms, the Chief Executive Officer and founder of Connect Mortgages and Connect for Intermediaries.
-If you are a mortgage broker wanting to join a network, we welcome you to join our!
+“Hi, I’m Liz Syms, Chief Executive Officer and founder of Connect Experts, Connect Mortgages, and Connect for Intermediaries.

 Choose the option that suits you best: